-- <your_calendar_id>: ID of the calendar that you copied in step 4
+<Calendar_ID>: Calendar ID that you just copied in the previous step

-The final necessary step to make the system work is setting the timezone on your spreadsheet template to the current timezone.
+The next necessary step to make the system work is setting the timezone on your spreadsheet template to the current timezone.
 Click on File > Spreadsheet settings > General > Timezone.
-Doing so, the system will record your spreadsheet in that specific timezone and affect all time-related functions.
+Doing so, the system records your spreadsheet in that specific timezone and affects all time-related functions.

-After accepting or denying the requested days off, simply click on the green Run Holiday‘button on the Parameters tab.
-This will configure the email that’s being sent to the person requesting the days off and at the same time automatically adjust your Calendar.
+After your employees requested their days off, simply click on the menu Holiday tracking > Run.
+This configures the email that’s being sent to the person requesting the days off and at the same time automatically adjusts your Calendar in the future.

 Done — your holiday tracking system in G Suite is up and running!

 Now you can control and monitor your coworkers’ days off in a simple and flexible way.